 On top of this, members of Council have directed work that isn’t aligned with where we, as Edmontonians, have said we want to go.
 Sometimes it goes against the interests of our community partners, be they local businesses, hardworking non-profits, or other orders of government.

 Finally, it’s important that we recognize that institutional knowledge is one of our city’s most important assets.
 We have a new City Manager and are about to welcome a number of brand new Council members.
-In order for them to be effective early will require historical knowledge of things we’ve tried before or are already doing.
+In order for them to be effective will require historical knowledge of things we’ve tried before or are already doing.

 The bottom line is that we’re wasting time, and other cities are outpacing us.